1992 Coalisland riots: Provisional IRA attack

 On 12 May 1992, a unit of the Provisional Irish Republican Army (IRA) East Tyrone Brigade launched a bomb attack on a British Army foot patrol near the republican stronghold of Cappagh, County Tyrone.
 One soldier of the Parachute Regiment, Alistair Hodgson, lost both legs as a result.
 The improvised landmine was described in an IRA statement as an "anti-personnel device".
 Other paratroopers received lesser wounds, according to the same statement.
 The incident triggered a rampage by members of the Parachute Regiment in the nearby, overwhelmingly Irish nationalist town of Coalisland, some ten miles to the east.
 The IRA attack was described as a "provocation" tactic, devised to produce an over-reaction by troops to make them even more unpopular among local nationalists.

 The deployment of the paratroopers, which began in April had already been criticised by republican activist and former Member of Parliament Bernadette Devlin McAliskey, who denounced beatings, shootings and damages to property reportedly carried out by the troops.
-These previous incidents included the destruction of fishing gear and boats in the townland of Kinturk, near Ardboe.
+These previous incidents included the destruction of fishing gear and boats in the townland of Kinturk, near Ardboe, and a brawl on 22 April between soldiers and motorists at a checkpoint in Stewartstown, in which plastic bullets were fired that ended with a civilian and two paratroopers wounded.
 Unionist politician and Ulster Defence Regiment officer Ken Maginnis, then-Member of Parliament for the area, called for the withdrawal of the regiment after receiving a large number of complaints about their behaviour.